Grant access to Settings

 2. Bind the Settings Writer policy only to the IT group.

-The first request should then be sent on the /repo/environment/my_environment_id/bindings/settings_reader_id endpoint with the following body:
+This will send the first request on the /repo/environment/my_environment_id/bindings/settings_reader_id endpoint with the following body:

 {